RonaldIaxaduv/GodYarnIt/README.md

 # Introduction

-GD Yarn is a [Godot](https://godotengine.org/) plugin that allows you to create interactive dialogues using a simple markup language with strong similarities to [twine](https://twinery.org/).
+**GodYarnIt** is a port of [Kyperbelt's GDYarn](https://github.com/kyperbelt/GDYarn) to **[Godot](https://godotengine.org/) 4**.
+It allows you to create interactive dialogues using a simple markup language with strong similarities to [twine](https://twinery.org/).
 It is easy enough to get, but powerful enough to take your games to the next level with branching narratives that can change based on user interactions.

-GD Yarn is an implementation of [YarnSpinner](https://yarnspinner.dev) completely written in [GDScript](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html).
-The project aims to be as feature complete as possible compared to the c# version but may forgo certain things in lieu of similar alternatives that make it blend better with the Godot ecosystem.
+GodYarnIt, like GDYarn, is a **reconstruction of [YarnSpinner](https://yarnspinner.dev)** completely written in [GDScript](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html).
+The project aims to be as feature complete as possible compared to the C# version but may forgo certain things in lieu of similar alternatives that make it blend better with the Godot ecosystem.

+This port not only includes code fixes (GDScript saw many changes in Godot 4), but also major code documentation as well as some re-naming done to some classes, methods and variables.
+When I began working on the port, I noticed that there are some bugs that needed me to dig deeper into the code (especially the one where the wait command doesn't work correctly, as also pointed out in [BreadcrumpIsTaken's fork](https://github.com/BreadcrumbIsTaken/GDYarn) - that one's fixed on here btw).
+This was a huge hassle, however, because the original code wasn't well-documented, didn't always stick to the [GDScript Style Guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html) and often didn't use any type-hints or insightful and consistent class/method/variable names.
+Hence, I decided to go the long way and **gave the code a big face-lift and extensive documentation**.
+While I don't know for sure whether I will keep working on this repository long-term, the main goal of this fork (besides making it functional for Godot 4) is to **make the original code more intuitive to use** so that if Kyperbelt or anyone else wants to expand on it further, they don't need to spend weeks trying to understand every script to fix a bug or implement a new feature.

 ![Exmaple of Running a Dialogue](https://raw.githubusercontent.com/kyperbelt/GDYarn/main/images/yarn_running_dialogue.gif)